Meteorologists Want To School Trump After He Failed These Climate Change Questions

 When asked if he believed climate change exists, Trump replied, "There is a cooling, and there’s a heating.
 I mean, look, it used to not be climate change, it used to be global warming.
 That wasn’t working too well because it was getting too cold all over the place."

-The president also surmised that although "the ice caps were supposed to be gone by now," they have made a comeback and are "at record level."
+The president also surmised that, although "the ice caps were supposed to be gone by now," they have made a comeback and are "at record level."

 "There are so many things happening, Piers," Trump continued.
 "I will tell you what I believe in.
 I believe in clean air, crystal clear, beautiful water, and having good cleanliness in all."